 Classic Travelling has driven the route to ensure it is scenic and interesting as well as visited each hotel to make certain we have the most charming and comfortable accommodation, and they have appropriate standards of style and luxury, along with suitable parking.

 Stay in some of the most glorious hotels, including stunning chateaux, cosy wooden chalets and medieval townhouses.
 All the hotels are individual and unique and, overall, are of an extremely high standard.
 Due to the nature and age of these hotels the rooms vary from charmingly comfortable to the utmost luxury.
 We have hand-picked the accommodation for their unique atmosphere and style.
 All accommodation includes breakfast, and dinner is included where stated.
-Suitable parking is, of course, a feature of each hotel, but it is rarely undercover.
+Suitable parking is, of course, a feature of each hotel, but it is only occasionally undercover.

 May be subject to change without notice